patdumond/responsive-styleguide/README.md

 # responsive-styleguide
-A great way to demonstrate responsive breakpointa inside of a styleguide with iframes and angularJs
+A great way to demonstrate responsive breakpoints inside of a styleguide with iframes and angularJs.

 Sometimes there's a need to demonstrate inside of a styleguide what components (menus, tabs, navs, etc...) look like at different breakpoints.
 This is a technique that uses iframes embedded within an example styleguide.
-The demo uses AngularJS, Angular Material via CDN and is optimized for apple iphone and ipad devices breakpoints for their screen dimensions.
-Example buttons can be easily adjusted to display different breakpoints for other Android or Desktop and mobile devices.
+The demo uses AngularJS, Angular Material via CDN and is optimized for apple iphone and ipad device breakpoints and their screen dimensions.
+Example buttons can be easily adjusted to display different breakpoints for other Android, Desktop and mobile devices.

 * iPhone4 320px X 480px
 * iPhone5 320px X 568px